How to use a Brand Key Model to display your brand’s unique selling proposition

 To illustrate, click on the consumer target to help get the Brand Key Model explained.

 Consumer insights are little secrets hidden beneath the surface.
-They explain the underlying behaviors, motivations, pain points, and emotions of your consumers.
-Your consumers may not even be able to explain the insight until you play it back to them.
+They explain your consumers’ underlying behaviors, motivations, pain points, and emotions.
+Your consumers may be unable to explain the insight until you play it back to them.
 You want consumers to say, “Yeah, that’s exactly how I feel.”
 Brands must think of consumer insights as a potential competitive advantage.
 They are equal in importance to intellectual property.
-To read more, click: A simple way to find meaningful consumer insights that connect.
+To learn more, click A simple way to find meaningful consumer insights that connect.

 To illustrate, click on the consumer insights to help get the Brand Key Model explained.